Improved Global Guarantees for the Nonconvex Burer--Monteiro Factorization via Rank Overparameterization: Introduction

 \subsection{Main result}

-Surprisingly, we show in this paper that it is possible to extend ``no spurious local minima'' guarantees to \emph{all bounded values} of the condition number $L/\mu$---far beyond the apparently fundamental barrier of $L/\mu<3$.
-We are inspired by the empirical observation that, for a fixed convex function $\phi$, the corresponding nonconvex function $f$ seems to admit progressively fewer spurious local minima as its search rank $r$ is \emph{overparameterized} beyond the true rank $r^{\star}$ of the minimizer $M^{\star}$.
-In fact, any local optimization algorithm seems to globally minimize $f$ as soon as $r$ is a constant factor larger than $r^{\star}$ (see \figref{overparam} and also \citep{burer2003nonlinear,journee2010low,rosen2019se} for numerical examples of this behavior).
+Surprisingly, we show in this paper that \emph{overparameterizing} the search rank $r>r^{\star}$ can improve existing global guarantees to all finite values of the condition number $L/\mu$---far beyond the apparently fundamental barrier of $L/\mu<3$.
+We are inspired by parallel work on the Burer--Monteiro approach for semidefinite programming (see our literature review in Section~\ref{subsec:Overparameterization}), where it was discovered that progressively overparameterizing the search rank $r$ makes the nonconvexity increasingly benign.
+The same empirical observation is easily replicated in our unconstrained setting: for a fixed unconstrained convex $\phi$, the corresponding nonconvex $f$ admits progressively fewer spurious local minima as its search rank $r$ is progressively increased past $r^{\star}$ (see \figref{overparam}).
+Once the overparameterization ratio $r/r^{\star}$ exceeds some constant threshold, local optimization consistently succeeds at globally minimizing $f$.